A Girls' Hike Out

 - Event, safety and communications briefings before the event

-- Support staff, mountain marshals and medics and designated points
+- Support staff, route marshals and medics

 Where does my sponsorship money go?